lanavirsen/BrickBreaker-Extended/README.md

 - **WinForms client shell** – `BrickBreaker.WinFormsClient` layers a login/register menu, Quick Play toggle, and leaderboard viewer on top of the renderer while talking to the ASP.NET API for auth + score submission.
 - **Shared gameplay loop** – `BrickBreaker.Gameplay` wraps `GameEngine` into a reusable session + render-state model that both the WinForms and Blazor clients consume.
 - **Engine features** – `GameEngine` drives multi-ball, paddle-extender power-ups, brick layouts, score multipliers, and ball tethering before launch so runs stay fair on a keyboard.
-- **Spectre.Console shell** – `BrickBreaker.UI` offers registration, login, best-score lookup, leaderboard browsing, Quick Play, and exit flows using a small state machine.
+- **Spectre.Console shell** – `BrickBreaker.ConsoleClient` offers registration, login, best-score lookup, leaderboard browsing, Quick Play, and exit flows using a small state machine.
 - **Blazor web client** – `BrickBreaker.WebClient` reuses the `GameEngine` inside a `<canvas>` via WebAssembly so the browser build stays feature-complete with the desktop renderer.
 - **Supabase/PostgreSQL persistence** – When a connection string is available, credentials are hashed, scores are written through `BrickBreaker.Storage`, and the UI surfaces per-user best scores plus a Top-10 leaderboard.
 When offline, disabled stores keep the game playable and the console warns that persistence is unavailable.
 - **Automated tests** – `BrickBreaker.Tests` uses xUnit to validate authentication, password hashing, and leaderboard ordering via the shared abstractions so logic stays correct regardless of the backing store.